vvalls/Acceleration/README.md

 # Acceleration.jl

-This repository contains the Julia package, which incluces multiple accelerated algorithms for distributed learning.
+This repository contains the Julia package with multiple accelerated algorithms for distributed learning.
 The following is quick example on how to use the package:

 ```julia
 using Acceleration